See what’s involved in setting up and getting this Breville espresso machine running to make lattes at home.

 Put milk into the milk jug and froth milk using the steam wand.

 Then place the milk jug on the right hand corner of the tray, moving the steam wand so that the wand is submerged into the milk.
-Steam until the jug is too hot to touch and turn of steam wand.
+Steam until the jug is too hot to touch (takes about a minute) and turn off steam wand.
 The milk should be smooth and velvety.

 Pour steamed milk into the cup with espresso and you’ve got yourself a great cup of latte.